monsoonmaelstrom/book2/book2.md

 “I won,” she gloats.

 “You were all betting on when she would wake up?”
-Liam says quietly, but with an unmistakeable hint of violence.
+Liam says quietly, but with an unmistakeable hint of violence in his tone.

-“It’s not like there was a whole else to do,” Gavin says with a shrug.
+“It’s not like there was a whole lot else to do,” Gavin says with a shrug.
 “I had the second day by the way, Hazel.
 You really let me down.”

 “Sorry?”
 I say with a snort.